Decode systematic cyclic code to recover binary vector data

 degree-(N-K) binary generator polynomial, enter N as

-the first parameter and a polynomial string or
+the first parameter and a polynomial character vector or

 a binary vector as the second parameter.
 The vector represents the